agarie/vector-field-histogram/README.md

 ## To do

-+ Finish implementing the basic algorithm.
++ Finish implementing the basic algorithm: functions to update the certainty grid and to retrieve a moving window from it.
 + Divide it logically in files.
-+ Introduce some examples.
++ Introduce some examples and test data.

+## How to install

+## How to use

+## License

+Copyright (c) 2012 Carlos Agarie.
+See LICENSE for details.